 Students are required to complete a self-assessment report every reporting period.
-If you have any difficulty doing so this you must speak to your supervisor or Director of Graduate Studies.
+If you have any difficulty doing so this you must speak to your supervisor or the Graduate Studies Administrator.

-Access to GSR for students is via Student Self Service https://www.ox.ac.uk/students/selfservice.
+Access to GSR for students is via Student Self Service www.ox.ac.uk/students/selfservice.
 You will be sent a GSR automated email notification with details of how to log in at the start of each reporting window, and who to contact with queries.